Dan-Nassirharand/dan.slidev/makefiles/variables.md

 # "Arrays"

 - Variables with spaces between values act like arrays.
-  - All the functionality expected array functionality, such as easy indexing is missing.
+  - All the functionality expected from arrays, but things such as easy indexing is missing.
 - Operations to the "array" are easily add and apply a function to all values in the array

 ```makefile